AlexBest2099/classMateAI/README.md

 ## Using the Application (Tkinter GUI Workflow)

-This workflow focuses on using the primary Tkinter GUI application located in the `Hackaton-master/Hackaton/` directory.
+This workflow focuses on using the primary Tkinter GUI application located in the repository directory.

 1.  **Launch the Application:**
-    * Navigate to the `Hackaton-master/Hackaton/` directory in your terminal.
+    * Navigate to the repository directory in your terminal, from where you downloaded **this** file.
     * Ensure your Gemini API key is correctly set in `config.py`.
     * Run the application using Python:
         ```bash